CaitlinSwickard/Team-profile-generator/readme.md

 ## Tests

-Run the following line of code in the terminal to run the tests for this app : npm run test You will see all 4 test pages and all 14 tests pass for the app.
+Run the following line of code in the terminal to run the tests for this app : npm run test.
+You will see all 4 test pages and all 14 tests pass for the app.

 ## Usage